Rushikasrithamaddula11/Rushikasrithamaddula11/README.md

 ## Artificial Intelligence & Web Development Enthusiast

-A self-driven and curious learner exploring the convergence of intelligent systems and modern web engineering.
-I enjoy building scalable digital experiences, experimenting with machine learning models, and translating ideas into functioning technology.
+A self-driven and curious learner exploring the intersection of **artificial intelligence** and **modern web development**.
+I enjoy building scalable digital experiences, experimenting with machine learning models, and translating ideas into practical, real-world solutions.

 ---

 ## About Me

-- Enthusiastic about AI, machine learning and full-stack development
+- Passionate about Artificial Intelligence, Machine Learning, and Full-Stack Development
-- Skilled at creating responsive, user-centric web applications
+- Experienced in building responsive, user-centric web applications
-- Comfortable working with data, models, APIs and automation
+- Comfortable working with data pipelines, ML models, APIs, and automation
-- Focused on clean code, strong fundamentals and continuous learning
+- Strong focus on clean code, solid fundamentals, and continuous learning

-**Objective:** To build intelligent, impactful and future-driven software.
+**Objective:** To design intelligent, impactful, and future-ready software systems.

 ---